Add to your Claude Code skills

 Actions that can change local state include:

-App-owned files live under ~/Library/Application Support/skill-manager on macOS.
+App-owned files live under ~/Library/Application Support/skill-manager on macOS and XDG base directories on Linux.

 Before adoption, each harness points at its own local skill folder.
 After adoption, Skill Manager keeps one canonical package in its shared local store and exposes it to selected harnesses with local links.
 Disabling a harness removes that harness binding without deleting the package.